jimasp/behave-vsc/README.md

 ### How test runs work

 - The python path is obtained from the `ms-python.python` extension (exported settings) i.e. your `python.defaultInterpreterPath` or selected python interpreter override.
 This is read before each run, so it is kept in sync with your project.
-The behave command working directory is your root project directory.
+By default, the behave command working directory is your root project directory.

 - For each run, the behave command to run the test manually appears in the `Behave VSC` output window.